FWSquatch/pysel/README.md

 parameters = cyberpatriot
-description = Make sure the hostname is set to "Cyberpatriot" msg = Hostname has been changed to %PARAMETER%
+description = Make sure the hostname is set to "Cyberpatriot" msg = Hostname has been changed to %PARAMETER% explanation = The hostname of the system must be cyberpatriot according to the README file.
 ```